 If you don’t have a bike or don’t want to be bothered with a bike while taking part in an activity or attending an event, there is a solution: the BIXI bike rental system.

 There are several BIXI stations installed during the summer, so it is easy for people to arrive by BIXI and park, or to go on a cycling adventure after arriving by metro.

 The Festival takes place outdoors, in Parc Jean-Drapeau and in the Biosphère.
 All the presentation areas and stages are accessible for people with reduced mobility.
 A team of dedicated volunteers circulating through the site will be available to help you get around if needed.

 Wheelchairs are available at the Athletes’ Quarters, the Beach and the Aquatic Complex.
 However, these chairs can be loaned to visitors only in case of emergency.
 They are functional and adjusted to the meet the requirements of the site.

 • Picnic tables

 • Metro station (Jean-Drapeau, yellow line)

 Absolutely.
-Parc Jean-Drapeau has picnic tables and rustic picnic spots with an unobstructed view of the river.
+Parc Jean-Drapeau has picnic tables and lovely picnic spots with unobstructed views of the river.
 Enjoy!

 You can also eat at the Parc’s restaurant, Bistro-Terrace Ste-Hélène.
 Located in the heart of Espace 67, the restaurant offers a varied menu, including panini, hamburgers, fries, fresh salads, coffee, beer, wine and more.